raunak08/Sentiment_Analysis/README.md

+#Challenge
+This challenge is used as a mini-project for NLP class at The University of Illinois Chicago (UIC), Department of Industrial Engineering.
+I am fairly new to machine learning and I may have made some mistakes with application of algorithms.
+The mini-project had to be submitted in 5 days so, there's only so much I can do.
+The Sentiment Analysis of the IMDB large movie dataset.
+The dataset is highly polarized with 50000 movie review.
+The primary task is to classify the reviews into negative(ratings 0 to 4) and positive (ratings 7-10) using machine learning techniques.

 # Sentiment_Analysis
 Sentiment Analysis of the IMDB large movie dataset.
 The dataset is highly polarized with 50000 movie review.
 The primary task is to classify the reviews into negative(ratings 0 to 4) and positive (ratings 7-10) using machine learning techniques.
 IMDB Large Movie Dataset Sentiment Analysis Classification: